Durtur/Dungeoneer/README.md

  * A map making application
  * A multiplayer internet type thing.
 This is just a desktop client.

+## I don't have any monster tokens
+There are some great sources of tokens, such as [Forgotten Adventures](https://www.forgotten-adventures.net/) (you can get all their tokens for free).
+You can use the token importer to mass import tokens.

 ## Licence and usage
 Anyone is free to use this application or distribute it freely.
 See further constraints in Licence.md.